cs481-ekh/f22-fires-wild/README.md

 - Build and run the docker container outlned in the Clean install section of this README
 - First: Upload create table statement and csv file into the sql container:
+  - `$ docker cp ./sql/createtable.sql ffp-mysql:./var/lib/mysql-files/`
-  - `$ docker cp file_path ffp-mysql:./var/lib/mysql-files/`
+  - `$ docker cp ./sql/sample_create_insert_statements.sql ffp-mysql:./var/lib/mysql-files/`
-  - Run this command for both the csv and sql file

 - Second: Enter the mySQL CLI and login as the root user (This can be done in Docker Desktop)
   - `$ mysql -u root -p -h localhost`
   - Enter the password when prompted

-- Create or use an existing database:
-  - `CREATE DATABASE [name]`
+- Use existing database created by docker-compose file:
-  - `USE [name]`
+  - `USE ffp-mysql-db`

 - Run the create table script
-  - `mysql> source /var/lib/mysql-files/[sql_script].sql`
+  - `mysql> source /var/lib/mysql-files/createtable.sql`

+- Import data from the CSV file OR run insert statement script

   - Import the data from the CSV file
     - `mysql> LOAD DATA INFILE '/var/lib/mysql-files/[csv_name].csv' IGNORE INTO TABLE [table_name] FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 LINES SET CONT_DATE = date_format(str_to_date(CONT_DATE, '%m/%d/%Y %T'), '%Y-%m-%d %T');`
     - A message showing number of records created, deleted, or skipped will show when done.
     - `SHOW WARNINGS;` can be done to show any warnings generated

+  - Import using insert statement script
+    - source /var/lib/mysql-files/sample_create_insert_statements.sql

 - Troubleshooting
+  - You may need to restart the ffp-django container to establish connection to the database
   - If you can't run the `LOAD DATA INFILE` command, try running `mysql> SELECT @@GLOBAL.secure_file_priv;` command and try again.

 # Attributions: